TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 Remember to run `pip install -r requirements/development.txt` to install the requirements locally and `./manage.py compose build web` to rebuild the image.

 At this point I need to create a connection string in the configuration of the application.
-The connection string parameters come fromt he same environment variables used to spin up the container `db`
+The connection string parameters come from the same environment variables used to spin up the container `db`

 ``` { .python filename="application/config.py" }
 import os